You’re getting interviews with the employers you’re targeting, and job search references are requested.

-Checking references takes time and costs money.
+Checking references takes time for employers and costs them money.
 Only the best candidates will be worth it.
 They must be pretty serious about you.

-Weak or in any way negative references can kill your chances of being made an offer, and turn around that employer’s previous glowing impression of you.
+Weak, or in any way negative, references can kill your chances of being made an offer.
+They can turn around that employer’s previous glowing impression of you.

 Identify good possible candidates for your reference list